Cassidy Stay, the 15-year-old girl who played dead as her parents and four siblings were shot dead, led mourners as her family were buried today.

-A picture of the family that were tragically murdered by Ronald Lee Haskell last Wednesday (Facebook) The massacre, which happened last Wednesday, saw Ronald Lee Haskell allegedly force his way into the Stay family home, tie up all seven family members and demand to know the whereabouts of his ex-wife Lyon.
+The massacre, which happened last Wednesday, saw Ronald Lee Haskell allegedly force his way into the Stay family home, tie up all seven family members and demand to know the whereabouts of his ex-wife Lyon.

 When the family members said that they did not know, Haskell is alleged to have shot parents Stephen and Katie Stay, along with their five other children.